Skip to Content

 PI: Prem Soman, MD

-A Phase 3, Multicenter, Open Label Study to Confirm the Diagnostic Potential of Intravenously Administered 15O-H2O to Identify Coronary Artery Disease During Pharmacological Stress and Resting Conditions Using PET Imaging.
-0-15 water PET, an agent that is approved and widely used in Europe.
+MEDTRACE A Phase 3, Multicenter, Open Label Study to Confirm the Diagnostic Potential of Intravenously Administered 15O-H2O to Identify Coronary Artery Disease During Pharmacological Stress and Resting Conditions Using PET Imaging 0-15 water PET, an agent that has been evaluated in over 4000 patients in Europe.
 This is the first phase 3 study in the US.
-The study involves just one visit for the PET scan and a follow up phone call.
-Enrolling patients with NO known CAD, no history of MI, previous stents, CABG or Primary Myocardial disease such as cardiac amyloidosis or hypertrophic cardiomyopathy.
+The study involves just one visit for the PET scan and a f/u phone call.
+Enrolling patients with NO known CAD, no history of MI, previous stents, CABG or Primary Myocardial disease such as cardiac amyloidosis or hypertrophic cardiomyopathy. www.medtracepharma.com

 Empa-CHD